techotron/labs/Ansible/ansible-for-devops/README.md

 ansible-playbook -i inventory playbook.yml
 ```

 You can run the playbook with "becomming" sudo via a parameter or by defining this in the script.
-(See playbook for example).
+(See line 4).

 ### Extra Variables